-Flaring may arise for safety reasons, because more gas than can be used is produced, or as routine emission control.
+Flaring may arise for a number of reason - safety concerns, more gas than can be used is produced, or as routine emission control.

 - Flaring may be needed for safety reasons at wells and gas-processing facilities during activities such as well-completion (making a well ready for production), routine and non-routine maintenance, and emergency shutdowns. - Flaring may be needed because more gas than can be used is produced.
 This may be for a number of reasons, including lack of infrastructure for gathering gases, over-supplies and pressure imbalances, equipment being temporarily shut down, and natural-gas liquid pooling.
-If gas is produced from oil wells before gas-gathering lines are available, flaring may be used.
+If gas is produced from oil wells before gasgathering lines are available, flaring may be used.
 Even if there is infrastructure for gathering gases, the initial, high-pressure, high-flow production from new wells can overwhelm gathering systems and the excess gas may be flared.
 Condensate forming in gathering lines can also lead to flaring. - Flaring may be used as a routine emission control, to control some types of emissions that might otherwise be vented and released into the atmosphere.

-The scale of flaring is routinely quantified based on satellite measurements of light intensity.
+The global scale of flaring is routinely quantified based on satellite measurements of light intensity.
 These emissions do not include flaring in enclosed spaces, but nevertheless, give an indication of the scale and distribution of flaring at any one time.

-In 2018, the World Bank's Global Gas Flaring Reduction Partnership (World Bank, 2019) reported that open flaring burned approximately 145 billion cubic meters (bcm) of gas per year.1 This was almost 4% of the 3,870 bcm of natural gas produced worldwide in 2018.
+In 2022, the World Bank's Global Gas Flaring Reduction Partnership (World Bank, 2023) reported that open flaring burned approximately 139 billion cubic meters (bcm) of gas per year.1 This was over 3% of the 4,085 bcm of natural gas produced worldwide in 2021.
 The distribution of this flaring is shown in figure 1 below.
-If the 145 bcm of gas that was flared could have been sold, it would be worth US\$15 billion to US\$20 billion per year (based on the value of the gas ranging from US\$3 to US\$4 per thousand standard cubic feet (US\$0.11 to US\$0.14 per standard cubic meter).
+If the 139 bcm of gas that was flared could have been sold, it would be worth US\$15 billion to US\$20 billion per year (based on the value of the gas ranging from US\$3 to US\$4 per thousand standard cubic feet (US\$0.11 to US\$0.14 per standard cubic meter).